vgallissot/ansible-iptables/README.md

     - ansible.iptables
 ```

-Install and configure iptables with IPv6 all Open in input and IPv4 all drop in input
+Install and configure iptables to allow all input IPv6 traffic and drop all input v4 traffic
 ```yaml
 - hosts: all
   vars: